shameem17/iOS-Tutorial/Weak_Strong.md

 <center> <img src="https://github.com/shameem17/iOS-Tutorial/assets/53037559/787888d7-80e6-4447-baa3-28982159736b"> </center>

-This two instances of the two classes are not connected to each other.
-But if we assign the car property of Person class with the bmw instance and the owner of Car class with mr instance then there will be a strong reference cycle among the two instance.
+These two instances of the two classes are not connected to each other.
+But if we assign the car property of Person class with the bmw instance and the owner of Car class with mr instance then there will be a strong reference cycle among the two instances.

 ```swift
 mr!.car = car